Virhex/virhex.github.io/_docs/hellbreaker/content.md

 The game uses a scene graph.
 The scene is made up of hierarchy of nodes, starting from the scene's root node.
 Each node can have child nodes and compontents, and has transformation: position, rotation, and scale.
-Components hold things like models, sounds, physical bodies, lights.
+Components are things like models, sound sources, physical bodies, and lights.

 You can learn about the available components from [Urho3D's documentation](https://urho3d.github.io/documentation/HEAD/index.html).
 For example [Rendering components](https://urho3d.github.io/documentation/HEAD/_rendering.html#Rendering_Drawable).

-For example, if you want to display a 3D model, you need to create a node and set its desired transformation, and create a [StaticModel](https://urho3d.github.io/documentation/HEAD/class_urho3_d_1_1_static_model.html) child component with the model you want to display.
+For example, if you want to display a 3D model, you need to create a node and set its desired transformation, and create a [StaticModel](https://urho3d.github.io/documentation/HEAD/class_urho3_d_1_1_static_model.html) component with the model you want to display as a child of that node.

 Nodes can be saved, including all their child nodes/components, as "Objects".
 You can use the [game editor]({{site.baseurl}}/docs/hellbreaker/game-editor) to edit and create node objects.